SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-string-in-net-2-0/rule.md

 AppSettings["ConnectionString"]);
 ```
 ::: bad
-Historical example - old ASP.NET 1.1 way, untyped and prone to error.
+Historical example - old ASP.NET 1.1 way, untyped and prone to error
 :::

 In .NET 2.0 we used strongly typed settings classes:

-Step 1: Setup your settings in your common project.
+**Step 1:** Setup your settings in your common project.
 E.g. Northwind.Common

 ![Figure: Settings in Project Properties](ConnStringNET2\_Settings.jpg)

-Step 2: Open up the generated App.config under your common project.
+**Step 2:** Open up the generated App.config under your common project.
 E.g. Northwind.Common/App.config

-Step 3: ~~Copy the content into your entry applications app.config.
+**Step 3:** ~~Copy the content into your entry applications app.config.
 E.g. Northwind.WindowsUI/App.config~~ The new setting has been updated to app.config automatically in .NET 2.0

 ```xml
 <configuration>